Supreme-Ed/Blocky-Math-Champ/STRUCTURE_BUILDING_TASKS.md

 - [x] 5.9.7.
 Record the result of the manual verification and ESLint run in a results log.
 - [x] 5.9.8.
 Commit the changes to git if all checks pass.

+### 5.10.
+Add built structures to the scene
+- [x] 5.10.1.
+Create a BuiltStructures.tsx component to manage built structures.
+- [x] 5.10.2.
+Implement logic to position built structures in the scene (grid + debug position).
+- [x] 5.10.3.
+Add logic to ensure structures don't overlap (via grid).
+- [x] 5.10.4.
+Add visual effects for structure placement.
+- [x] 5.10.5.
+Run ESLint on BuiltStructures.tsx.
+- [x] 5.10.6.
+Manually verify structures appear correctly in the scene (via debug panel).
+- [x] 5.10.7.
+Record the result of the manual verification and ESLint run in a results log.
+- [x] 5.10.8.
+Commit the changes to git if all checks pass.

 ### 5.11.
 Create UI feedback for successful structure building
 - [x] 5.11.1.
 Create a StructureBuildFeedback.tsx component.
 - [x] 5.11.2.
 Implement visual and audio feedback when a structure is built.